Monitor Confluent Platform with Confluent for Kubernetes

 For the metrics available for monitoring, see Metrics available in Control Center.

-Configure Control Center to monitor Kafka clusters
+Configure Control Center (Legacy) to monitor Kafka clusters

 The Confluent Metrics Reporter collects various metrics from an Apache Kafka® cluster.
-Control Center then uses those metrics to provide a detailed monitoring view of the Kafka cluster.
+Control Center (Legacy) then uses those metrics to provide a detailed monitoring view of the Kafka cluster.

 By default, the Confluent Metrics Reporter is enabled and configured to send Kafka metrics to a set of topics on the same Kafka cluster.